 A good web host should give you everything you need and nothing you don’t.
 When a host advertises FREE things at a GREAT introductory price, make sure to read the details.
 Those prices usually increase after a year.
 You end up paying for all those FREE things you don’t need.

 It can be easy to feel lost or overwhelmed.
 What, then, makes a good host, and how do I know it when I see it?
 Unfortunately, the answer isn’t just a simple referral.
 The quality of hosting companies is always changing.
-Hosts start out great, but once they are sold to one of the few giants, they start to care less about quality, change their services, or increase their prices.
+Hosts start out great, but once they are sold to one of the few giants, they start to care less about quality.
+They change their services or increase their prices.
 Sometimes they make improvements to previous negatives and end up as a better choice.
 New hosts are appearing all the time.